Why Is Cyber Security Important

 Businesses tend to prioritize other areas rather than cyber security, with small businesses focusing more on financial stability.
 Often small businesses are backed by small budgets, making it hard to allocate savings for up keeping computer systems, let alone protecting them from threats.
 Smaller companies also have less employees working with technology compared to larger businesses, leaving staff inadequately trained in even the most simple cyber security education.

-It can be argued that larger organizations provide greater opportunities for data theft as they tend to hold many different types of information including credit card numbers and social insurance numbers insurance numbers etc., giving hackers access to highly valuable personal information.
+It can be argued that larger organizations provide greater opportunities for data theft as they tend to hold many different types of information including credit card numbers and social insurance numbers insurance numbers etc., giving hackers access to highly valuable personal information, but this is not always the case.

 Why Target Small Businesses